Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Introduction

 Fast sweeping methods have $\cO(\lambda(\cM) N)$ complexity when the metric $\cM$ is \emph{isotropic} (proportional to the identity at each point), but this result does not extend to anisotropic Riemannian metrics, see \cite{Zhao05} for the proof and the expression of $\lambda(\cM)$.
-The AGSI has complexity $\cO(\mu(\cM) N^{1+\frac 1 d})$, for arbitrary anisotropic Riemannian metrics, where $\mu(\cM)$ is a non explicit constant which depends on global geometrical features of the metric \cite{BR06}.
+The AGSI has complexity $\cO(\mu(\cM) N^{1+\frac 1 \dim})$, for arbitrary anisotropic Riemannian metrics, where $\mu(\cM)$ is a non explicit constant which depends on global geometrical features of the metric \cite{BR06}.
 The AGSI is a popular, simple, and quite efficient method, which is included for comparison in our numerical tests.

-\item {\bf Dijkstra inspired algorithms.} The system \iref{discreteSys} is solved in a single pass, non-iteratively, using an ordering of $\Omega_n$ determined at run-time.
-This is possible provided the Hopf-Lax update operator satisfies the so-called ``causality property'', see Lemma \ref{lem:Sethian}, which can be ensured if the stencil $V(z)$ of each $z\in \Omega_n$ satisfies some geometrical properties depending on $\cM(z)$, see Definition \ref{defMesh}.
-The different Dijkstra inspired methods are characterized by the construction of the stencils $V(z)$, which depend on $\cM(z)$, in contrast with Bellman-Ford inspired methods which are characterized by the choice of the sequence $(z_k)_{k \geq 0}$.
-Solving the system \iref{discreteSys} with a Dijkstra inspired algorithm has complexity $\cO(\mu(\cM) N \ln N)$, where $\mu(\cM)$ is an upper bound for the cardinality of the stencils (the number of simplices they are built of).
+\item {\bf Dijkstra inspired algorithms.} The system \eqref{discreteSys} is solved in a single pass, non-iteratively, using an ordering of $Z \cap \Omega$ determined at run-time.
+This is possible provided the Hopf-Lax update operator satisfies the so-called ``causality property'', see Proposition \ref{prop:Causality}, which can be ensured if the stencil $V(z)$ of each $z\in Z \cap \Omega$ satisfies some geometrical properties depending on $\cM(z)$, see Definition \ref{def:Mesh}.
+The different Dijkstra inspired methods are characterized by the construction of the stencils $V(z)$, in contrast with Bellman-Ford inspired methods which are characterized by the choice of the sequence $(z_k)_{k \geq 0}$.
+Solving the system \eqref{discreteSys} with a Dijkstra inspired algorithm has complexity $\cO(\mu(\cM) N \ln N)$, where $\mu(\cM)$ is an upper bound on the cardinality of the stencils (the number of simplices they are built of).